 - When they refuse to pay, some customers may claim that you have not fulfilled the contract in some way.
-Whether or not this is true, it makes it harder for you to obtain payment.

 You may need to appeal against your local authority or other regulatory bodies

 - Trade licensing and property regulations are common problem areas.
-For example, a nightclub could be closed down for breaking any one of dozens of regulations or a business could be crippled by something as simple as new parking restrictions.
+For example, a nightclub could be closed down for breaking any one of dozens of regulations, or a business could be crippled by something as simple as new parking restrictions.